Jaya Baloo: Career

 In October 2019 Baloo took on her current role as CISO for Avast.
 One reason why she joined Avast is her love of their mission to ensure "that cybersecurity is a fundamental right.
 It’s not just for people who can afford to pay for a product – it's for everyone".

 Baloo holds a faculty position at Singularity University.
 She is also a quantum ambassador for KPN Telecom and Vice Chair of the Quantum Flagship Strategic Advisory Board of the EU Commission.
 She considers quantum computers as inevitable tools that will disrupt current computing architectures, recommending that businesses and organisations prepare themselves for the impact of new quantum protocols.
 Among her recommendations are to increase the key length of current algorithms, use quantum key distribution in niche parts of the network, and look at post quantum cryptographic algorithms.
 Baloo projects that the most exciting development in quantum communication will be beyond the current point-to-point into many-to-many, on demand, instantly.
 This requires quantum repeaters and other architecture in a managed service, which Baloo predicts could be achieved in 5–10 years' time.

 During the COVID-19 pandemic, Baloo has been providing tips for best home working practices on behalf of Avast.

+In March 2023, Baloo was appointed as CISO at Rapid7.

 She is a member of the supervisory board of NOS, one of the broadcasting organisations making up the Dutch public broadcasting system.

 Interests and views

 Baloo is interested in the future of cybersecurity and how quantum computing may impact privacy.
 She is an expert in network architecture, security weaknesses in mobile and voice-over-IP, cryptography, and quantum communication networks.
 In 2019, the non-profit Inspiring Fifty selected Baloo as one of the fifty most inspiring women in the Netherlands.

 Baloo considers inequality and distribution of assets as one of the biggest global cyberthreats, with only a handful of countries able to detect, respond to, or defend against threats.
 On quantum computing, Baloo comments:"You see that happening at Microsoft, at Google, at IBM, the United States is investing heavily in it [quantum computing], China has billions of dollars in it...But the rest of the world certainly doesn’t.
-You’re not hearing of a quantum computer or post quantum cryptography being developed in Brazil or in Kenya.
+You’re not hearing of a quantum computer or post-quantum cryptography being developed in Brazil or in Kenya.
 What I’m worried about from an infosec point of view, is that when we have a quantum computer, it’s going to effectively render our current encryption schemes for public key cryptography moot....So if we see an evolution where only certain countries will be able to possess this kind of technology, all of the other countries will be in this ‘digital divide’ that the UN always talks about."Baloo's advice for women in cybersecurity is to "Hold onto your passion, and don't shut yourself down.
 We need you in this industry.
 Help us keep the world safe".